-You can see serious savings in license costs when you consolidate multiple servers running Oracle database onto one Dell PowerEdge R920 server running the same databases as Oracle Database 12c PDBs.
-In the scenario we tested, customers would save \$298,476 in licensing costs over three years for Oracle Linux Premier and

-Oracle Database Enterprise Edition.
-Most of the savings are for Oracle database (see Figure 3).
+You can see significant savings in license costs when you consolidate multiple servers running Oracle database onto one Dell PowerEdge R920 server running the same databases in VMs.
+In the scenario we tested, customers would save \$212,091 in licensing costs over three years for Oracle Linux Premier, Oracle VM, and Oracle Database Enterprise Edition (see Figure 3).
+Most of the savings are for Oracle database.

 This analysis includes Oracle Linux Premier support and Oracle Database Enterprise Edition support for both solutions.
-It omits license costs for Oracle Database Enterprise Edition perpetual licenses because the existing licenses on nine older servers are sufficient for either solution.
-For the Dell PowerEdge R920, costs include perpetual license and support costs for the Oracle Multitenant option for Oracle Database 12c Enterprise Edition.
-The multitenant option provides the multitenant container database needed for PDB database consolidation.
+It includes Oracle Linux VM costs for the Dell PowerEdge R920 server to support virtualization on that server.
+It omits license costs for Oracle Database Enterprise Edition perpetual licenses because the existing licenses on five older servers are sufficient for either solution.
 See Appendix C for more details.